TusharMohapatra07/Social-media-DB/README.md

 )
 ```

-When user create a post, they can either choose to associate a location with the post or not.
-If the user chooses to associate a location, we need to ensure that both the latitude and longitude is set. we also need to make sure that the latitude and longitude provided is valid.
+When an user creates a post, they can either choose to associate a location with the post or not.
+If the user associates a location, we need to ensure that both the `lat` (latitude) and `lng` (longitude) are set and valid.
 The `CHECK` constraint for `lat` would be:

 ```sql